-Born Oct.
-20, 1880 in Edenderry, County Offaly, Ireland.
+Born October 20, 1880 in Edenderry, County Offaly, Ireland.

-Died Nov.
-30, 1966 in Argentina.
+Died November 30, 1966 in Argentina.

-Buried in The British Cemetery in Buenos Aires.
+Buried in the British Cemetery in Buenos Aires.

 Click Here to view Jackson Family Tree